yfaway/openhab-rules/README.md

 * Automatically unarm if an owner open the garage door from the outside.
 * Automatically unarm if garage door is open from Hab UI.
 * Automatically arm away an hour after last presence event, if in vacation mode.
-* Alert when garage door remains open after a period of time.
+* Send alert when garage door remains open after a period of time.
-* Alert when the security system is in alarm.
+* Send alert when the security system is in alarm.
-* Alert when the security system can't be armed programatically (e.g. a door is open).
+* Send alert when the security system can't be armed programatically (e.g. a door is open).
-* Alert when a zone is tripped and all the following conditions are met: 1. system is not armed, 2. an owner is not home, and 3. within a specific period.
+* Send alert when a zone is tripped and all the following conditions are met: 1. system is not armed, 2. an owner is not home, and 3. within a specific period.
-* Alert when the owner is on vacation and a zone is tripped or the system arm mode changes (use the Ecobee vacation mode).
+* Send alert when the owner is on vacation and a zone is tripped or the system arm mode changes (use the Ecobee vacation mode).

 ## Weather
-* Alert early in the morning if it is going rain today.
+* Send alert early in the morning if it is going rain today.
-* Alert if wind speed or wind gust across a threshold.
+* Send alert if wind speed or wind gust across a threshold.
-* Alert if Environment Canada has a weather alert for the city.
+* Send alert if Environment Canada has a weather alert for the city.

 # Todos - Functionalities
 ## Text Alerts
 * Send a camera snapshot when motion is detected and system is in vacation mode.
 * Audio alert when someone is at the front door, if an owner is at home.
 * Energy monitors such as Brultech GreenEye Monitor, Smappee, emonPi, or HEM Gen5 (zwave).
-Can be used to send alert if there is higher than baseline energy usage and noone is home.
+Can be used to send alert if there is higher than baseline energy usage and no one is home.
 * Water leakage.
 * Smart plugs turned on while in vacation mode.
 * Sensor battery is low.
+* Window is open (might indicate intrusion from basement windows).

 ## Control
 * Turn on/off main water valve.